 The Not So Great Side Effects: your body will need a bit of time to adjust

 Most side effects will improve, and even often go away, after 2-3 months on the medication.
 This is the time your body needs to adjust to it.
 The most common negative side effects are:

 - Nausea: when it happens, taking the medication right before you go to bed or taking it with your LARGEST meal of the day will decrease nauseous feelings.

-The Myths: ill-founded beliefs about weight and fertility
+The Myth Side Effects: ill-founded beliefs about weight and fertility

 Lots of people think the following are side effects of the birth control but there is actually NO supporting evidence:

 - Weight Gain: research has actually shown that women on the birth control pill lose 1 pound compared to those NOT on the birth control pill.
 Not a pound a week, a pound a month, but just 1 pound.
 Women NOT on the birth control pill are bloating up and down, triggering weight fluctuations.
 A monophasic pill stabilizes your hormone levels so your cycle won’t impact your weight.